 Well, tada.
 It’s right here.
 But now you’re almost 50, and you have all these plans and they’re not being met.
 Let go of the plans, the expectations let go of your pride.
 It’s okay to rely on others, you know.

 So I guess that’s my rant today.
 You know, like I said, I cried just five minutes ago to a song of tears of joy.
 And I remember the first time I did that with a Linkin Park song in my 20s and it was a summer day.
 And it was just this song just kept getting brighter and brighter and louder and louder and the chorus was so overwhelming that I just started crying tears of joy.
 And I’ve never had that before.

 So now I can kind of tap tap into it and access it.
 Not always.
 Life’s been really hard lately.
 So this is a good break from from just brutal reality and I’m escaping back into numetal music and you know I got the short hair again like I did when I was 20.

 The only thing missing is the Schwinn cruiser and reading more and journaling, you know, typing on an old typewriter, pretending I was Jack Kerouac, writing the great American novel and drinking wine under the stars being a hobo.
 And I don’t know.

 What do you guys think?
 How are you dealing with life right now?
 Can you find joy in your life?
 What do you do?
 What are your hobbies?
 Do you listen to music while you rock?
 What kind of rocking, what kind of stemming do you do?
 Leave a comment.
 I really, really enjoy hearing from you guys.

 In fact, you’re pretty much my only friends.
 I walked away from all my friends 12 years ago when I quit drinking, and just been hiding out at home ever since.
 You know?
 So it can get lonely sometimes.
 But then again, I thrive being alone.
 I mean, I always have a girlfriend or one person in my life.
 I can’t be completely alone.
 I would go insane.
-So, love you guy and we’ll talk soon!
+So, love you guy and we will talk very soon!

 More Asperger Resources